huggingface/optimum-tpu/text-generation-inference/README.md

 ### Choosing the correct batch size

-As seen in the previous paragraph, neuron model static batch size has a direct influence on the endpoint latency and throughput.
+As seen in the previous paragraph, model static batch size has a direct influence on the endpoint latency and throughput.

 Please refer to [text-generation-inference](https://github.com/huggingface/text-generation-inference) for optimization hints.